Sami-Aml/flexistrive-website/content/pages/index.md

 seo:
   metaTitle: FlexiStrive - FlexStrive
   metaDescription: >-
+    At FlexStrive, we understand that every business is unique.
+That's why we offer flexible, tailored solutions that adapt to your specific needs.
+Our team is here to help you achieve your goals with agility and precision.
     Whether it's developing custom applications, websites, and games tailored to meet your specific needs, optimizing your IT infrastructure, creating engaging digital experiences, enhancing your online presence, or engaging